 Ready to Form Your LLC in Delaware?

-incorporate.com will be happy to take care of the requirements to get your Delaware LLC or corporation up and running.
+Our experts at incorporate.com will be happy to take care of the requirements to get your Delaware LLC or corporation up and running.
 We'll advise you of the cost and help you complete all requirements.
 Contact us today!

 Similarly, the Delaware LLC fees include $90 to the state for filing your Delaware LLC formation.

-The State of Delaware has an array of corporation tax benefits.
+The state of Delaware has an array of corporation tax benefits.
 Delaware has no state sales tax, and the state's franchise tax is low for small businesses.
 Non-residents do not pay personal income taxes in Delaware.

-Delaware corporate income tax payers owing $5,000.00 or more pay estimated taxes in quarterly installments with 40% due June 1, 20% due by September 1, 20% due by December 1, and the remainder due March 1.
-The penalty for not filing a completed Annual Report on or before March 1st is $125.00 Interest at 1.5% per month is applied to any unpaid tax balance.
+Delaware corporate income tax payers owing $5,000 or more pay estimated taxes in quarterly installments, with 40% due June 1, 20% due September 1, 20% due December 1, and the remainder due March 1 of the following year.
+The penalty for not filing a completed annual report on or before March 1 is $125.
+An additional interest rate of 1.5% per month will be applied to any unpaid tax balance.

 What Are the Ongoing Delaware LLC Taxes and Fees?

 LLCs in Delaware do not have to file an annual report, but they are required to pay an annual tax of $300.
 State of Delaware LLC tax payments are due on or before June 1 of each year.
 The penalty for non-payment or late payment is $200, with interest accruing on both the tax and the penalty at a rate of 1.5% per month.

 Save Money and Time When Incorporating in Delaware

 Filing on your own to attempt to reduce the fees associated with forming a Delaware corporation or LLC might seem like a good idea at first.
 But the additional time and stress created by going through the process yourself may wind up costing you in the long run.
 Potential errors can increase your costs to incorporate, and there is no one to turn to when you need important questions answered.